jrwashburn/subspace-utils/README.md

 ```

 # Removing Subspace
-If you change your minda and want to remove subpace, this will cleanup and delete the files installed.
+If you change your mind and want to remove subpace, this will cleanup and delete the files installed.

 ```bash
 wget -q https://raw.githubusercontent.com/jrwashburn/subspace-utils/main/subspace-uninstall.sh && bash subspace-uninstall.sh && rm subspace-uninstall.sh